playermissile/scrolling_tutorial/index.rst

    * `De Re Atari, Chapter 2 <https://www.atariarchives.org/dere/chapt02.php>`_

-Coarse Scrolling
+Introduction to Scrolling
 ---------------------------------------

+Scrolling on the Atari can be broken up into two categories: coarse scrolling and fine scrolling.

-Coarse scrolling, that is: scrolling at character or byte boundaries (in what appears on screen as blocky jumps), can be accomplished without any use of the hardware scrolling registers.
+Coarse scrolling is scrolling at character or byte boundaries and will appear on screen as large jumps in position.
+It can be accomplished without any use of the hardware scrolling registers.
 In fact, coarse scrolling falls out as a side- effect of the ``LMS`` bit on display list commands.
 Being able to reposition the memory pointer for any display list instruction means that you can tell ANTIC where to look in memory when it draws a scan line.
 Simply by moving the address pointer to a different location, you can change the display.

+Fine scrolling is moving the viewport in steps that are smaller than a byte, giving the appearance of a smoothly sliding playfield, rather than one that jumps from position to position.

 First we will look at vertical coarse scrolling which is the simpler case than horizontal coarse scrolling.
 After examining horizontal coarse scrolling, we will combine the two which will give us unrestricted 2D scrolling.
+Fine scrolling is then built on top of coarse scrolling and will be addressed
+similarly: first horizontal, then vertical, and finally combined to give us an omnidirectional scrolled playfield.

 Definitions